Ruins of Adventure

 - Required Proficiencies: none

-- Major: All, Combat, Divination, Guardian, Healing, Law, Necromantic, Protection, Sun, Thought, War, Wards
+- Major: All, Charm, Combat, Divination, Guardian, Law, Time, Wards

 - Minor: Healing, Necromantic

 Overview: Tyr is the god of law and justice in the realms, seen as the living embodiment of all laws.
 His priests are dedicated to ensuring that the laws of men are enforced throughout the realms.
 They are the interpreters and executors of the law, tracking down and capturing any malefactors, and acting as arbiters and judges over any disputes they find.
 Clerics of Tyr are responsible for hunting down criminals and outlaws.
 If there are no local law authorities to judge an apprehended miscreant, the clerics often dispense summary justice at the scene of the crime.

 Description: Clerics of Tyr wear white robes of office, and they often wear chain or plate armor underneath them.
 They carry hammers as their main weapons.
 When in court, the hammer acts as a symbol of Tyr’s presence.
 In the other hand, the priest holds the other symbol of Tyr’s justice: a set of silver balance scales.
 The final piece of the cleric’s wardrobe is a gleaming white great helm with a sealed visor plate that can effectively render the priest blind.
 In this condition, the scale is ready to judge a case without being distracted by extraneous details or swayed by the parties’ appearances and any acts on their parts.
 Clerics of Tyr convey an image of themselves as pure, invincible, unstoppable instruments of the law.
 In that respect, they succeed rather well.

 Role-Playing: The primary duties of the cleric are hunting down criminals anywhere in the Realms and bringing them to justice.
 “Thou shalt not get away with it” is the sacred credo of the clerics of Tyr.
 Tireless agents of law, the clerics will go to nearly any lengths to catch a lawbreaker.
-However, a cleric of Tyr will never harm innocents or break any laws to bring a criminal to justice, no matter what the provocation or who the miscreant is.
+However, a cleric of Tyr will never break any laws to bring a criminal to justice, no matter what the provocation or who the miscreant is.